anoop-panakool/kubernetes-lab/Readme.md

 **Student LAB details**

-> This LAB setup uses `kubeadm` to install and configure kubernetes cluster.

-> Cluster is setup on `Ubuntu-1804-bionic` 1 master and 2 nodes.

 Sr No | Username | Password  | Project Name
 ------|-------------|--------| ---------------
 1   | *Student01* | *June@2020* | *LFS458-Student01*